NHSDigital/nhs-notify-web-template-management-infrastructure-testing/README.md

   asdf plugin-add pre-commit
 ```

-- Now you can install the tools, and they will be runnable from within the `nhs-notify-web-template-manager` directory:
+- Now you can install the tools, and they will be runnable from within the `nhs-notify-web-template-management` directory:

 ```shell
   asdf install